coding-with-ojas/Coding-with-ojas-repository/README.md

 I have changed my firefox main theme to neptune firefox theme and so the link to it is here: https://github.com/yiiyahui/Neptune-Firefox
 I am not giving my chrome folder because it gets outdated after firefox updates.
 So the theme breaks.
+Btw if @yiiyahui is seeing this, I respect him for making this theme and it is very good.
+Thank you for making this theme.